Ramsar, Iran: Language and ethnicity

-The Mazandarani form the majority of the city's population.
-Due to its proximity to Gilan, some of the city's population is immigrants from this province and dialect of Gilaki is similar to that found in eastern Gilan and belongs to the Eastern or Bie-Pish branch.
+The Mazanderani people form the majority of the city's population.
+Due to its proximity to Gilan, some of the city's population are immigrants from this province and dialect of Gilaki is similar to that found in eastern Gilan and belongs to the Eastern or Bie-Pish branch.

 Population

 At the time of the 2006 National Census, the city's population was 31,659 in 9,241 households.
 The following census in 2011 counted 32,294 people in 10,432 households.
 The 2016 census measured the population of the city as 35,997 people in 12,153 households.

 Geography

 Climate

 Ramsar has a humid subtropical climate (Köppen: Cfa, Trewartha: Cf), with warm, humid summers and cool, damp winters.
 Ramsar is the cloudiest city in Iran, as well as one of the cloudiest cities of this latitude, with annual sunshine of around 1582 hours.
-Northern Iran, as well as most portions of Iran, is separated by mountains.
-As a result, the air in Tehran is very dry.
+Northern Iran is separated from Central Iran by the Alborz mountains.
+As a result, the air in the latter region, such as in Tehran, is very dry.
 When driving to Ramsar from Tehran, one drives up the mountains until arriving at a tunnel.
-On passing through this tunnel and coming out the other side, the environment is very different; it is more humid and green due to moisture from the Caspian Sea, and this abundance of mist and rain is part of the attraction for tourists from the desert zones of Iran.
+On passing through this tunnel and coming out the other side, the environment is very different; it is more humid and green due to moisture from the Caspian Sea, and this abundance of mist and rain is part of the attraction for tourists from the more arid regions of Iran.